devonwlkns86/syntax-scrapbook/README.md

 # 🧠 Syntax-Scrapbook
-## n00b_status
-## learning
+/*

 A personal, beginner-friendly reference for learning programming syntax!
 This repository is my interactive "syntax scrapbook"—a place where I collect and organize small, easy-to-understand code examples for the languages
 I'm learning: HTML, CSS, JavaScript, React, and Python.

+*/

 My goal is to make syntax easier to remember by: